nehalchoraria/Economic-times-PDF-chrome-extension/README.md

 # economic-times-daily-pdf
-Downloads e-paper and prints to pdf
+Downloads Econmic times e-paper and prints to pdf

 Steps to download PDF -
 1. **Clone respoitory**